Applying Professional Scrum for Software Development™ Training

 PMI PDU Credits

-Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 21 PDUs after attending a three-day APS-SD course.
+Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 21 PDUs after attending a three-day Applying Professional Scrum for Software Development (APS-SD) course.
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.
 Find instructions here.